chatala1/BMW-Concierge/README.md

 &nbsp;

-[^1]: All logos and brand names are property of their respective owners, and the use does not imply endorsement of or affiliation with Smartcar.
+<small>All logos and brand names are property of their respective owners, and the use does not imply endorsement of or affiliation with Smartcar.<br>
-[^2]: This project is not affiliated with BMW AG or its subsidiaries.
+This project is not affiliated with BMW AG or its subsidiaries.</small>